 In a statement following the meeting, President Santos emphasized that “all Colombians should feel proud of what they have achieved and proud of what we are going to achieve.”
 He pledged to do everything in his power until his last day in office to guarantee that the government complies with the peace accord and continues implementation.

-The Kroc Institute will release its second full report on the status of implementation in July 2018.
+The Kroc Institute will release its second full report on the status of implementation in July 2018 (Update: The second report will be released in early August 2018).
 The first report was released in November 2017.

 The historic Colombia peace agreement signed in November 2016 gives the Kroc Institute primary responsibility for technical verification and monitoring of implementation of the accord through the PAM project.
 The Kroc Institute is part of the new Keough School of Global Affairs.